zuolizhu/mymds/content/posts/processesAndRelatedSystemCalls.md

 ---

-Now let talk about some useful shell commands related to process
+Some useful shell commands related to process

-Some how like **Task Manager** of windows system
+(like **Task Manager** of windows system)

-- ps : returns the list of processes that are running
+- `ps` : returns the list of processes that are running

-- kill : end one or more processes
+- `kill` : end one or more processes

   - `kill -s`singnal can be numebr or signal name
   - `kill -l`display a list of signal names